How to Elope at Hatcher Pass

 Winter (December-February)

-Alaska winters are long and cold.
 Winter activities like skiing, snowboarding, etc. will continue in Hatcher Pass until April/May, when the majority of the snow will begin melting.
 You’ll need strong winter gear and likely AWD/4WD with winter tires to elope in this timeframe.
 The road to the lodge and Gold Mint Trail is usually plowed throughout winter, but can get closed pending brutal winter conditions.
+The road to the summit will be closed.
 If you’re up to braving the cold, there’s lots of winter fun to be had here!
+The only downside is the high risk of road closures during bad snow storms/avalanche concerns.
 Temps will average in the single digits and teens.

 Aurora Season (August-April)